-Now, there are a dozen different things that a stand-up comedian does, but first and foremost for me is to see the weirdness of our world, to write it down and help us all point at it and laugh.
+Now, there are a dozen different things that a stand-up comedian does, but first and foremost for me is to see and point at the absurd - that is - the weirdness of our world

 The Stand-up comedian is the precocious child pointing directly at the Emperor's new clothes (and lack thereof) he sees it - we all see it, but where we are bound by societal norms the child is not.
 He sees the dangling veil of pomposity and decides to give it a good prick (that's your first nob gag, there may be more if you're lucky)

-Side note: in stand-up circles we call this ridicule of power 'punching or kicking up'
+Side note: in stand-up we call this ridicule of power 'punching up or kicking up'

 What's important to think on here is why this kind of 'wisdom of children' is such a pervasive cultural trope - we want someone to question what is taken for granted - we allow a child to do this because they have a strange nether position - not quite in and not quite out of society - they are insider-outsiders.
 This is the very state of the stand-up comedian.

-Stand-up comedians are given a licence - a comic licence - we want them to say the un-sayable, to point at the un-pointable and yes we want you to laugh, but also to think.
+Stand-up comedians are given an artistic licence - a comic licence - we want them to say the un-sayable, to point at the un-pointable and yes we want you to laugh, to feel some relief, but also to think.

-I will leave the last word on this from the wisdom of a child - a speech given by a Year 7 student as part of the @SABSalford project.
+I'll leave the last word on this idea from the wisdom of a child - a speech given by a Year 7 student as part of the @SABSalford project.

 I hope we can all find time to focus on that iconoclastic inner child of ours and find a way to